ruschenpohler/ML_training/README.md

 # ML_training

-Conceptual introduction to simple supervised ML techniques (regularization, cross validation); applications in development economics, and caveats
+Repository for material on ML

-Internal seminar at UCB CEGA, 10/03/2019
+1. Conceptual introduction to simple supervised ML techniques (regularization, cross validation); applications in development economics, and caveats at internal seminar at UCB CEGA, 10/03/2019